k-yak/DBRS/README.md

-# DBRS
+# DBRS v0.0.1

 Database REST Synchronise

-Javascript ORM and synchronisation tool with REST API
+Javascript ORM and synchronisation tool with REST API, based on WebSQL.

+You just have to configure one file (DBRS/scripts/dbrs.conf.js) describing :
+- database(s)
+- model = table(s)
+- requests to your API

+WARNING : work in progress (only get request on API).

 ##DEMO